OnlyBadForecasts/OnlyBadForecasts.github.io/README.md

 ## Methodology
 *Coming soon-ish...*

+In the meantime, my methodology is inspired by [this paper](https://proceedings.mlr.press/v48/gal16.pdf).

 ## Results

 Below are visualizations for each round of prediction.
 Moving forward, my plan is to update predictions on a weekly cycle, but if major storms occur I may rerun predictions on an ad-hoc basis.
 I will save out past predictions and key metrics to gauge their relative accuracy over time.